ginstrom/paladin-novel/epub-master.md

 But his captors and betrayers underestimated him.
 When an opportunity arose on the slave ship, Gond, alongside a wiry rogue named Pell and a gentle priest of Alanyi named Sim, carved a path to freedom with broken chains and brute force.
 They plunged into the sea, eventually washing ashore, battered but alive.

-Their journey led them to Maera, a reclusive hermit-healer who offered them aid and pointed them towards the city of Darach.
+Their journey led them to Maera, a reclusive hermit-healer who offered them aid and pointed them towards the city of Blackwater.
 However, their path was fraught with peril.
 They ambushed a slave cart, liberating two young siblings, Aerin and Dax, and acquiring much-needed supplies.
-Gond, initially driven by a desire for vengeance against Borin and Kael, decided to scout Darach alone, leaving his companions and the rescued children at a hidden way-station.
+Gond, initially driven by a desire for vengeance against Borin and Kael, decided to scout Blackwater alone, leaving his companions and the rescued children at a hidden way-station.

-In Darach, Gond discovered a hefty bounty on his head, his branded face plastered on wanted posters.
+In Blackwater, Gond discovered a hefty bounty on his head, his branded face plastered on wanted posters.
 He even glimpsed his betrayers, Borin and Kael, operating within the city.
 Realizing a direct confrontation would be suicidal and endanger his new companions, Gond made a tactical retreat—his first unconscious choice of protection over revenge.
 On his return, he encountered and rescued another escaped slave, a young woman named Lira.

-With the dangers of Darach clear and their small band of fugitives growing, Gond made a crucial decision: they would abandon the coast and seek refuge in the remote, rugged hills.
+With the dangers of Blackwater clear and their small band of fugitives growing, Gond made a crucial decision: they would abandon the coast and seek refuge in the remote, rugged hills.
 What began as a quest for personal revenge had already begun to shift, replaced by an unexpected and growing responsibility for the lives now depending on him.

 In the wilderness, Gond's transformation accelerated beyond the merely personal.
 At a ruined temple of Alanyi, he experienced his first mystical encounter—subtle, ambiguous, but undeniably real.
 As their refugee community grew in a hidden valley, Gond's latent divine abilities began manifesting: unnaturally sharp instincts, an inexplicable calming presence, and healing that occurred too quickly to be natural.
 When slave catchers finally attacked their sanctuary, Gond performed his first undeniable miracle—healing a mortally wounded refugee before the entire community.
 There was no longer any room for rationalization: he had become a paladin of Alanyi.